kumbulanit/t-sql/tech company/untitled/Module 5/Lab_Sorting_and_Filtering_Data_Answers.md

 -- Answer 1: Top 25% of products by price
 SELECT TOP 25 PERCENT
     ProductName,
-    UnitPrice,
+    BaseSalary,
     CategoryID
 FROM Products
-ORDER BY UnitPrice DESC;
+ORDER BY BaseSalary DESC;
 ```

 #### Question 2: Top 10% of orders by freight cost